acoppes/acoppes/site/_drafts/ldjam52.markdown

 ## Conclusion

 For a game I created in two days (I started one day late) and maybe in a total of 12 hours, I am quite happy with the results and all the generated knowledge.
 I had some doubts at first since I knew I wasn't going to spend the first day and I was going to work some sparse time (I am a father of two) but now I know I want to repeat it.

+One thing I realized was that I wanted to reuse code and tools I have in the game I am making but it wasn't easy, I ended up copying some code.
+I confirmed that I need to start moving my code to public and shared projects in some way to have it easy to use when starting new projects, for jams or for other prototypes.
+For example, I wanted to use the [MyBox package](https://github.com/Deadcows/MyBox.git) and it was just adding the git url to the Package Manager.

 By the way, if you liked the post and the game, [follow me on twitter](https://twitter.com/arielsan) and [share](https://twitter.com/arielsan/status/1612526561181196297
 ), and also play the game at my [ichio page](https://arielsan.itch.io/spice-must-flow) or in the [Ludum Dare's Entry](https://ldjam.com/events/ludum-dare/52/$319699).